cchaglund/visreg-test/README.md

 You can configure certain settings with a `visreg.config.json` file placed in the root of your project.

-*Note that certain settings are overridden by the individual endpoint options, e.g. `padding` and `capture` are overridden by the `padding` and `capture` options of an endpoint object if they exist, whereas other settings are combined, e.g. `blackout`.*
+>🗒️ Certain settings are overridden by the individual endpoint options, e.g. `padding` and `capture` are overridden by the `padding` and `capture` options of an endpoint object if they exist, whereas other settings are combined, e.g. `blackout`.

 | Property | Description | Type |